-- The TTC also set a new record for single-day ridership with 1.875 million customers on Nov.
-26, 2014 (excluding 2002 World Youth Days/Papal Visit).
-In 2014, there were 33 days in which the TTC carried more than 1.8 million rides in a single day.
+- The TTC’s highest single-day ridership in 2015 was 1.863 million customers on Nov.
+27. In 2015, there were 22 days in which the TTC carried more than 1.8 million rides in a single day.

-- On Sept.
-27, 2013, the TTC carried its 29 billionth customer – or four times the world’s population – since its inception in 1921.
-With one billion customers carried approximately every 22 months, the TTC’s 30 billionth customer is expected in the summer of 2015.
+- On Aug.
+3, 2015, the TTC carried its 30 billionth customer – or four times the world’s population – since its inception in 1921.
+With one billion customers carried approximately every 22 months, the TTC’s 31 billionth customer is expected in late May/early June 2017.

 - Nearly 85 per cent of all local transit trips in the GTA are made on the TTC.
 With more than 1.7 million customers on an average weekday, the TTC maintains a cost-recovery rate of more than 70 per cent from the farebox – one of the highest on the continent.